egemenerdem5/cyclistic-bike-analysis/README.md

  - Data visualization - Tableau

  ### 3. Process - Cleaning and manipulating the data
- Processing data is crucial for ensuring that the dataset is clean, consistent, and free of errors, allowing us to generate accurate insights that support effective decision-making.
+ Processing data is crucial for ensuring the dataset is clean, consistent, and free of errors.
+This allows us to generate accurate insights that support effective decision-making.

- First of all, I want to state that Since we have such a large volume of data, using SQL/BigQuery might be more efficient as we continue to process and clean our data, but nevertheless I would like to share with you some quick analysis performed on Excel Which proves that an effective analysis could be performed by asking right questions and focusing on relevant information about business task.
+ While tools like SQL or BigQuery would be more efficient for such a large volume of data, I’d like to share a quick analysis performed in Excel.
+This demonstrates that effective insights can still be gained by asking the right questions and focusing on the most relevant information for the business task.

- 1-) First, I combined and transformed the 12 csv files on a single sheet in power query editor which based on monthly data on 2024.
+ 1-) First, I combined and transformed the 12 monthly CSV files from 2024 into a single sheet using the Power Query Editor.

- 2-) Then We got 13 Column which are (ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, and member_casual) (We will explained them more detailed after we passed the Sql).
+ 2-) The resulting dataset contained 13 columns, including ride_id, rideable_type, started_at, ended_at, and member_casual.
+(A more detailed explanation of these columns will follow in the SQL section).

- 3-) Now, In order to get insight about how casual and annual members differentiate each other I primarily want to focus on which month, day (of the week), and hour they used these bikes and how long do they perform on single ride, so I created columns from started_at variable for each of the data variable I want to create(month,day...).
-Due to data redundancy I bucketed the data based on the ride length as ( Under 10 min, between 10 and 30 min , and over 60 min).
-Then I deleted the columns except rideable_type, member_casual, month, Day name, Hour, and Custom.
-Finally I grouped the rows in a column called Count.
+ 3-) To understand the differences between casual and annual members, I focused on their usage patterns by month, day of the week, hour, and ride length.
+I extracted new columns for month, day, and hour from the started_at variable.

+ 4-) To simplify the analysis of ride length, I grouped the data into three distinct buckets: Under 10 minutes, Between 10 and 30 minutes, and Over 60 minutes.

+ 5-) Finally, I removed redundant columns, keeping only rideable_type, member_casual, month, Day name, Hour, and Custom (for ride length), before grouping the rows to create a Count column for each unique combination.

   <img width="1165" height="991" alt="Ekran görüntüsü 2025-10-01 142600" src="https://github.com/user-attachments/assets/9a27f395-deaf-4626-a15a-24566c5260a6" />

- 4-) After that cleaning process I execute some visualizations by using pivot charts down below.
+ 6-) After that cleaning process I execute some visualizations by using pivot charts down below.

  <img width="2457" height="1664" alt="Picture3" src="https://github.com/user-attachments/assets/d4e942ea-8506-4ce5-a2d1-01565b2db8be" />
  <img width="2756" height="1664" alt="Picture4" src="https://github.com/user-attachments/assets/08bf6d42-244f-485f-89ea-73c92a151b30" />